Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 * Special thanks to Student Care support (**Aoife**) for assisting me on a delicate health issue

 ## Comments
-the Git Pages contains two different deployments due to a change on the repository name `github-pages at 307921d` refers to a previous website (**baptistapaulo.github.io/baptistapaulo-pp1.github.io/**) `github-pages at bd31b90` refers to current website (**baptistapaulo.github.io/pp1/**)
+The Git Pages contains two different deployments due to a change on the repository name where `github-pages at 307921d` refers to a previous website (**baptistapaulo.github.io/baptistapaulo-pp1.github.io/**) and `github-pages at bd31b90` refers to current website (**baptistapaulo.github.io/pp1/**)